erinknowles0501/computer_skills/computer_skills_zine/Outline draft.md

 ### Websites of note
-- Youtube - watch and upload videos.
+- **Youtube** - upload videos, watch videos on basically any topic.
+Especially useful for:
+	- learning small specific things, like for example "how to change the drum belt on my 2013 LG clothes dryer".
+	- Finding and playing music - has music videos for basically everything
-- Reddit - read and talk about specific topics - there are subreddits for knitting, fishing,
+- Reddit - read and talk about specific topics - there are forums for knitting, fishing, gardening, music, basically anything
+- **Libgen** and **Anna's Archive** - huge libraries of free digital books.
+Semi-legal.
+- Kijiji
+- KhanAcademy
+\
+### Browser extensions of note
+- Adblock (adblock re youtube)

 ### Computer programs of note
+- LibreOffice (free and open source alternative to Microsoft Office - Microsoft Office being the

+### Apps of note
+- Merlin - can recognize birds by their songs
+- Shazam - can recognize a song by a small snippet
+- PlantNet - can recognize plants, trees, and mushrooms by photographs
+-